 In honor of Autism Acceptance Month, Femme Frugality is running a series of Monday articles focusing on the triumphs and challenges autistic people conquer as related to their finances and careers.

 Joining us this week is Tara Falcone, CFP®.
 Falcone is a CERTIFIED FINANCIAL PLANNER™, former Wall Street analyst, and founder of ReisUP LLC.

 ReisUP is an early-stage financial services company dedicated to increasing investing education and access for everyday investors.
 Her mission is to empower people to “rise up” and play a more active role in achieving their financial goals.

-A couple of weeks ago, we kicked off our Autism Acceptance Series by looking into a new financial vehicle: ABLE Accounts.
+Last week, we kicked off our Autism Acceptance Series by looking into a new financial vehicle: ABLE Accounts.